noBorderCompany/whmcs_payment_module/readme.md

 4. Configure the following settings:

    - **API Key:** Enter your noBorder API key.
-You can obtain this key by visiting [https://noBorder.tech/cryptosite](https://noBorder.tech/cryptosite).
+You can obtain this key by visiting [https://noBorder.company/cryptosite](https://noBorder.company/cryptosite).

    - **Acceptable cryptocurrencies:** Specify the crypto currencies available for payment.
 You can list multiple currencies separated by a dash (e.g., bitcoin-dogecoin-ethereum).
-If you leave this field empty, the customers will be able to pay through all the active crypto currencies in the noborder.tech.
+If you leave this field empty, the customers will be able to pay through all the active crypto currencies in the noborder.company.

    - **Success Message:** Customize the message to display to customers after a successful payment.
 You can use placeholders `{invoice_id}` and `{request_id}` to display the invoice ID and request IDs.